romainl/quickstart/README.md

 **Watch:**

-    $ yarn run watch
+    $ yarn watch

 1. The project is built once.
-2. `$ make -s build` is executed in a 1s loop, rebuilding the JS or the CSS when needed.
+2. `$ make -s build` is executed in a 1s loop, rebuilding what must be built when it must be built.

 NOTE: